 of Loksound to make the simulator sounds operate as realistically as

 possible.
 But the stock Loksound already sounds great through the home theater sound system.

 Once Ken had the project under way in 2015, I pulled out the old files and attempted to setup JMRI to once again communicate with the AAR control stand as it had in 2011.
 Lots had changed in the five year period, including Windows version, PC update and several JMRI versions.
 Try as I would, I could not get JMRI to recognize the electronics in the control stand.
 Ken bought a Rail Driver so I could explore its abilities and I was able to make that work with JMRI.
 We even purchased a spare ReDAC IO Module from PI Engineering to see if we could crack the code.
 I constructed a simple throttle to replicate the pots and switches and sent it off to Bob Jacobsen to see if he and his JMRI gurus could make it work.

 After months of struggling, Bob Jacobsen

-gave up and constructed an Arduino interface to replace the PI
+gave up and constructed a serial Arduino interface to replace the PI

 Engineering electronics.
 This was accommodated with some new